pyBinSim/AppExamples/demo4/README.md

 Different applications using pyBinSim

 ## Demo4 - Use tracking data from Oculus Rift
 This example shows, how to use the tracking data of the Oculus Rift.
-Please check, whether the ovr1130.py is already a python3-version, otherwise replace it with https://github.com/cmbruns/pyovr/blob/c49d98474761539b4cbc8b825de98f56d547bfc2/ovr/_ovr1130.py
+Please check, whether the ovr1130.py in your pyovr-installation is already a python3-version.
+Otherwise replace it with https://github.com/cmbruns/pyovr/blob/c49d98474761539b4cbc8b825de98f56d547bfc2/ovr/_ovr1130.py